Loading…

 Tip: To store Adiseal once opened, leave about 1cm worth of product out of the nozzle and store the tube upright in a cool dry place.
 Adiseal requires moisture for it to cure.
 The exposed part out of the nozzle will cure creating a cap.
 To re-use Adiseal, pull the cured part out or cut the nozzle until the uncured part is reached.

-Masonry glue is specifically formulated to provide strong and durable bonds in applications involving bricks, stones, concrete blocks, and other similar materials.
-It is commonly used in construction projects for tasks such as securing masonry veneers, repairing cracks or gaps in masonry structures, and assembling masonry elements.
+Masonry glue is specially designed for robust and lasting bonds in tasks involving bricks, stones, concrete blocks, and similar materials.
+It’s often used in construction for tasks like securing masonry veneers, repairing cracks or gaps in masonry structures, and assembling masonry elements.

-When using glue for masonry, it is essential to prepare the surfaces properly by cleaning them from dust, debris, and loose materials.
-The glue is then applied, ensuring an even and sufficient coverage.
-The masonry materials are pressed firmly together, allowing the glue to bond and set.
-Curing time can vary depending on the product and environmental conditions, so it is important to follow the manufacturer’s instructions for optimal results.
+To ensure effective bonding, it is vital to prepare surfaces by thoroughly cleaning them of dust, debris, and loose materials.
+Apply the glue evenly, ensuring adequate coverage.
+Press the masonry materials together, allowing the glue to bond and set.
+Curing times may vary based on the product and environmental conditions, so following the manufacturer’s instructions is crucial for optimal results.

 Glue demonstration on concrete block.